Search Engine Optimization and Social Media Marketing Consultant, Blogger

 July 25, 2013

-The whole world knows Satyajit Ray as a great Indian filmmaker but his name first came to me not as a filmmaker rather as a great detective novel writer.
-Now I don’t remember the exact year but some time in early 90s, my father gave me a book as a birthday gift and I was very excited with the cover photo which looked very interesting to me.
+The whole world knows Satyajit Ray as a great Indian filmmaker but his name first came to me not as a filmmaker but rather as a great detective novel writer.
+Now I don’t remember the exact year but sometime in the early '90s, my father gave me a book as a birthday gift and I was very excited by the cover photo which looked very interesting to me.
 It was a Bengali detective novel for kids and its name was “Sonar Kella”.
-I read that book and you don’t believe how much excitement and pleasure that book gave me.
+I read that book and you won’t believe how much excitement and pleasure that book gave me.
 That detective or private investigator’s name was Prodosh Chandra Mitra better known as Feluda.
 His nickname is Felu and da is the short form of dada which means big brother in Bengali because his cousin Tapesh served as a narrator and he used to call him Feluda.
-I was a kid and I immediately fall in love with Feluda.
-That time, the author name specially Satyajit Ray himself meant nothing important to me, I just wanted to read Feluda’s detective stories.
-Then I started insisting my father to buy more Feluda books.
+I was a kid and I immediately fell in love with Feluda.
+At that time, the author's name especially Satyajit Ray himself meant nothing important to me, I just wanted to read Feluda’s detective stories.
+Then I started insisting my father buy more Feluda books.
 But I also couldn’t wait for long and therefore started asking my friends about Feluda’s books and I discovered that some of them also used to like Feluda.
-So, we exchanged a lot of Feluda books and then I insisted my father to allow me to get the membership of a local library.
-I successfully made him convinced that the subscription money for that local library would have been much cheaper than buying me new storybooks every now and then.
+So, we exchanged a lot of Feluda books and then I insisted my father allow me to get the membership of a local library.
+I successfully made him convinced that the subscription money for that local library would have been much cheaper than buying me new storybooks now and then.
 So, one by one I almost finished all Feluda books.
-During that time, I also discovered that there was another interesting fictional character Professor Shonku who was also created by Satyajit Ray and this character Professor Shonku was a great scientist and his adventures were all based on science fiction and that was the first time I started to like science fiction stories.
+During that time, I also discovered that there was another interesting fictional character Professor Shonku who was also created by Satyajit Ray.
+This character Professor Shonku was a great scientist and his adventures were all based on science fiction that was the first time I started to like science fiction stories.

 There is a popular children’s magazine “Anandamela” and every year just before the biggest festival of Bengal “Durga Puja”, a special puja edition is published by ABP group, the leading media group and the publisher of the most popular and commonly read Bengali daily newspaper “Ananda Bazar Patrika”.
 Every year a new adventure of Professor Shonku was published in that special puja edition of “Anandamela” and every year I used to wait for that special puja edition.
-I think every Bengali kids even current generation’s kids love to read “Anandamela”.
+I think every Bengali kid even the current generation’s kids loves to read “Anandamela”.
 But “Anandamela” didn’t have Feluda stories instead it used to get published in another magazine “Desh” in its special puja edition which also belongs to the same ABP group.
-Now “Desh” is not a children’s magazine but readable for grown up persons.
+Now “Desh” is not a children’s magazine but readable for grown-up persons.
 Despite being a teenager, I still managed to borrow some special puja editions of “Desh”.
 I also discovered that “Desh” was full of romantic and little adult kind of novels.
-So, that was how I came to know about love, sex and some secret human emotions and behaviours which I never experienced before.
-Now when I see young kids, I really surprises me how smart and intelligent they are now.
+So, that was how I came to know about love, sex, and some secret human emotions and behaviours which I never experienced before.
+Now when I see young kids, it surprises me how smart and intelligent they are now.
 By their age, we were quite simple and silly.

-Another thing also astonished me that since Feluda was a fictional character created by Satyajit Ray especially for kids and teenagers then why did the ABP group used to publish Feluda novels in “Desh” instead of “Anandamela”?
-Satyajit Ray himself regularly published Feluda novels in another children’s magazine “Sandesh” under his own editorialship but it was not so popular in our times.
+Another thing that also astonished me was that since Feluda was a fictional character created by Satyajit Ray, especially for kids and teenagers then why did the ABP group publish Feluda novels in “Desh” instead of “Anandamela”?
+Satyajit Ray himself regularly published Feluda novels in another children’s magazine “Sandesh” under his editorialship but it was no longer so popular in our times.
 Even today, “Anandamela” is still the most popular Children’s magazine in Bengali language.

 Satyajit Ray was still alive by that time because I still remember that later I saw his death news in 1992.
 Even then I didn’t know much about Satyajit Ray.
 First I saw the news that he was hospitalised.
 But then he was awarded “Oscar” as a lifetime achievement honour.
-I still remember the TV footage that he was laying on a hospital bed holding the “Oscar” statuette on his chest by both of his hands and he was talking something on camera.
-I heard from my elders that he became the first Indian to receive such a prestigious award like “Oscar”.
-But his health condition was still deteriorating and then I saw the news on TV that he is no more.
-In India, the most popular and famous persons are either film starts or cricketers.
-Satyajit Ray was none of them yet I felt sad on his demise.
+I still remember the TV footage of him laying on a hospital bed holding the “Oscar” statuette on his chest in both of his hands and he was saying something on camera.
+I heard from my elders that he became the first Indian to receive such a prestigious award as “Oscar”.
+But his health condition was still deteriorating and then I saw the news on TV that he was no more.
+In India, the most popular and famous persons are either film stars or cricketers.
+Satyajit Ray was none of them yet I felt sad about his demise.
 I got the same feeling again when I saw the death news of Mother Teresa in 1997.
 I never got the opportunity to meet both Satyajit Ray and Mother Teresa face to face despite living in Kolkata suburbs but I saw Nelson Mandela from a long distance when he was received and honoured at Iden Gardens stadium in Kolkata by the govt. of West Bengal.
 It was 1990 and I have a vivid memory of that incident.
-I was present at Iden Gardens stadium with my parents in that great reception.
+I was present at Iden Gardens stadium with my parents at that great reception.
 Now we are hearing the news that Nelson Mandela is going through a critical health condition.
 I pray to God for his long life and good health.

 I have read a lot of novels of Sherlock Holmes who was created by Sir Arthur Conan Doyle and also acknowledged as the greatest detective novel character in the world.
-But if you also read Feluda novels, you’ll find that Feluda stories are not less thrilling and entertaining than that of the Sherlock Holmes stories.
-Both Sherlock Holmes and Feluda are considered as a very very wise person and both got the ability to see and explain things and clues that a normal person can’t.
+But if you also read Feluda novels, you’ll find that Feluda's stories are not less thrilling and entertaining than those of the Sherlock Holmes stories.
+Both Sherlock Holmes and Feluda are considered a very very wise person and both can see and explain things and clues that a normal person can’t.
 Satyajit Ray also added two characters in Feluda stories and they are Tapesh or Topshe as called by Feluda and Jatayu or Lalmohon Ganguli.
 Tapesh serves as a narrator and we see and experience all the Feluda adventures from his eyes.
 Most of the adventures of Feluda took place outside Kolkata and give readers a good taste of traveling and adventure.
-But the story telling and the suspense factor are little different than other detective stories.
-It is not the climax scene when you will identify the culprit, but within the first phase of the story, you’ll know who actually did the crime.
-But how Feluda unfolds clues one by one, beats him just by his intelligence and ultimately traps and catches him, that is the fun you will enjoy the most.
-On the other hand, Professor Shonku stories are full of adventures and science fiction.
+But the storytelling and the suspense factor are a little different than other detective stories.
+It is not the climax scene when you will identify the culprit, but within the first phase of the story, you’ll know who did the crime.
+But how Feluda unfolds clues one by one, beats him just by his intelligence, and ultimately traps and catches him, that is the fun you will enjoy the most.
+On the other hand, Professor Shonku's stories are full of adventures and science fiction.
 It’s like a diary in which Professor Shonku has written all his adventures.
 More interesting elements are the innovations and ideas of Professor Shonku which are all based on science fiction.
 All these Feluda and Professor Shonku stories are very very interesting to read again and again.
-Moreover Satyajit Ray’s stories are basically fatless but healthy which means neither less nor extra words or sentences are found in his writings.
+Moreover, Satyajit Ray’s stories are fatless but healthy which means neither less nor extra words or sentences are found in his writings.

 Feluda / Professor Shanku